-This historical background helps us understand not only the scope of literary translation from Hebrew during those early years, but also ideological aspects involved in the selection of works for translation.
-It becomes clear that fictional works translated from Hebrew and published in America during the first decades of the twentieth century were not only scarce, they also did not at all reflect the crystallizing Hebrew canon.
-While the central theme that concerned contemporary Hebrew writers was the way of life in the Jewish Yishuv in the Land of Israel, these works scarcely reached the Jewish-American reading audience.
-Whether glorifying the pioneers and their endeavors or presenting realistic and more pessimistic portrayals of real life in the Land of Israel, these books were not selected for translation.
-During these years, the Yiddish literature, press, and theatre in America, especially in New York, were American Jews’ major cultural base.
-The Yiddish culture, which dealt with assimilation on the one hand, and nostalgia for the shtetl, on the other, fulfilled the Jewish immigrants’ entertainment and intellectual needs, and provided them with a fairly closed social framework.
-It seems that this milieu did not leave any substantial room for Hebrew literature: principle themes in both ‘low’ and ‘high’ Yiddish literature, the new urban life in America, and the old life in East European villages, touched the hearts of local readers much more than literature anchored mostly in the difficulties of everyday life in the Yishuv in the Land of Israel and the consequences of the Zionist ideal.
+This historical background helps us understand not only the limited scope of literary translation from Hebrew during this early period, but also ideological aspects involved in the selection of titles for translation.
+Works of fiction translated from Hebrew and published in America during the first decades of the twentieth century were not only scarce – they also did not reflect the crystallizing Hebrew canon.
+While most Hebrew writers of the time were concerned with the challenges and experiences of life in the fledgling Yishuv, these themes rarely reached the Jewish-American readership.
+Whether glorifying the pioneers and their endeavors or presenting realistic and more pessimistic portrayals of life in Palestine, such works were not selected for translation.
+During these years, Yiddish literature, press, and theatre constituted the foundations and infrastructure of Jewish social life, particularly in New York, Chicago, and other Jewish urban centers.
+Yiddish culture’s double engagement with themes of New World assimilation and Old World nostalgia met the intellectual and recreational needs of the immigrant generation, and constituted a fairly self-sufficing social milieu.
+This environment did not seem to cultivate a need for translation (English or Yiddish) from Hebrew literature.
+Both popular and elitist Yiddish fiction affected local readers much more than literature anchored in the hardships of everyday life in the Yishuv, and grappling with the unsure implications of the Zionist endeavor.